kickstart-official/kickstart-api-service/README.md

-# This is a brief overview of kickstart-api-service application
+# This is brief overview of kickstart-api-service application